 To prevent heart disease and stroke in high-risk patients, we have improved follow-up of high blood pressure in specialty care settings, doubling the odds of patients receiving timely primary care follow-up for high blood pressures and reducing the time to follow-up by nearly half.
-The BP Connect protocol is being implemented in both primary care and specialty care clinics in multiple Wisconsin health systems including Gundersen Health System, Divine Savior Healthcare, and UW Health, with a current grant to implement at Medical College of Wisconsin.
+The BP Connect protocol is being implemented in both primary care and specialty care clinics in multiple Wisconsin health systems including Gundersen Health System, UW Health, and a current grant to implement at Froedtert & Medical College of Wisconsin.

 The Clinical Problem